devikadwivedi/Image-Based-Retrieval/README.md

 ### Image Comparison

-To compare images, the system computes the distance between their feature vectors using various distance measures such as Euclidean distance.
+To compare images, the system computes the distance between their feature vectors using various distance measures:

+- Euclidean Distance: Measures the straight-line distance between two points in Euclidean space.
+- Cityblock (Manhattan) Distance: Measures the distance between two points in a grid based on strictly horizontal, vertical, and diagonal paths.
+- Correlation Distance: Measures the correlation between two feature vectors.
+- Canberra Distance: A weighted version of Manhattan distance that takes into account the relative scaling of different features.
 Images with similar visual content are ranked higher in the retrieval results.

 ## Usage